Internet Matters

 If you are not happy with your child listening to and learning songs which feature these topics, you can keep an eye on what songs they listen to through your family plan on the app.
 You can also try talking to them about what kind of music they are learning to find out if the songs are appropriate for their age.

-When practicing their instrument, your child may become frustrated if they feel like they are not making progress.
+When practising their instrument, your child may become frustrated if they feel like they are not making progress.
 Finding a wellbeing app for them to use can help them keep a positive mindset and prevent them from becoming too stressed or annoyed by the learning curve involved in playing a new instrument.